Chart your course for one of the world's most spectacular coastlines. Make us your next port of call.

 Dine on a patio, uncover seaside treasures and watch local boat builders at work, all along the beautiful Lunenburg waterfront.
 Catch the sunset with the best view dockside.

 Stroll the streets lined with charming 18th and 19th century architecture and experience the authenticity of this UNESCO World Heritage Site.
-Visit the ships that call Lunenburg home: three-masted barque Picton Castle; Spirit of Adventure, skippered by round-the-world solo sailor Derek Hatfield; and iconic schooner Bluenose II, Nova Scotia’s sailing ambassador.
+Visit the ships that call Lunenburg home: the three-masted barque Picton Castle and the iconic schooner Bluenose II, Nova Scotia’s sailing ambassador.

 Whether you visit by power or sail, for recreation or work, we have a berth for you.
 We also support local and international regattas, host visiting yachts and Tall Ships.
 All major credit cards are accepted and we are a member of the US Superyacht Association.
 For more sailing adventures and ideas across Nova Scotia, visit novascotia.com/boating.